-I am pleased to present the United States Army Corps of Engineers (USACE) Civil Works Agency Financial Report highlighting our financial position and results of operations for Fiscal Year (FY) 2021.
-We can provide reasonable assurance over the reliability of our financial reporting for approximately \$24.5 billion in obligations for FY 2021 Civil Works activities.
+I am pleased to present the United States Army Corps of Engineers (USACE) Civil Works Agency Financial Report, highlighting our financial position and results of operations for Fiscal Year (FY) 2022.
+Evidenced by this report, we can provide reasonable assurance over the reliability of our financial reporting for approximately \$27.5 billion in obligations for FY 2022 Civil Works activities.

-Our success is due to each USACE team members' strong devotion to accountability and commitment to our financial business processes.
-I take this opportunity to salute everyone for their outstanding work to ensure USACE obtained its 14th consecutive unmodified "clean" audit opinion.
-We continue to maintain our "best in class" auditability through the collective efforts of our people, our center, and our system.
-These all represent essential elements and form our solid foundation, which is the impetus behind our success.
+Our success is due to each USACE team members' devotion to accountability and adherence to our sound financial business processes.
+I want to take this opportunity to salute everyone for their outstanding work to ensure that USACE obtained its 15th consecutive, unmodified audit opinion.
+Our "best in class" auditability is sustained through the collective effort of our people, our center, and our system.
+All three represent the key elements that form our sound financial foundation, which is the impetus behind our success.
 The USACE Financial Management (FM) workforce - our people - is a significant part of this foundation.
-The 1,600 USACE FM professionals are trained, credentialed, and business savvy.
-Each is certified through the Department of Defense Financial Management Certification Program, which ensures they have the requisite training and expertise to faithfully execute their duties.
-The USACE Finance Center (UFC) - our center - processes a massive amount of complex financial transactions with efficiency and expertise.
-UFC employees continue to fortify the foundation through an unmatched work ethic and strong leadership.
-The Corps of Engineers Financial Management System II (CEFMS II) - our system - translates our business processes into the auditable financial statements communicated in this report.
-We continue to move forward with CEFMS II development and modernization investing in the next generation USACE financial management and business process system that will continue to enhance the "user experience" and serve as the cornerstone of our success.
+The 1,649 USACE FM professionals are competent, credentialed, and business savvy.
+Each FM professional is certified through the Department of Defense Financial Management Certification Program, which ensures they have the requisite training and expertise to execute their duties.
+The USACE Finance Center (UFC) - our center - processes a significant number of complex financial transactions with efficiency and expertise; our UFC employees continue to fortify our financial foundation through an unmatched work ethic and strong leadership.
+The Corps of Engineers Financial Management System II (CEFMS II) - our system - translates our business processes into the auditable financial statements disclosed in this report.
+Our plan is to continue to modernize and develop CEFMS II by enhancing the "user experience" and implementing system components designed to ensure that our system remains a cornerstone of our success.